HarryAllen1/igcse-physics-final/pages/index.md

 ## Conclusion

 Overall, this data shows that a galaxies speed/redshift can be determined by looking at the magnitude of its infrared light emissions.
 It also demonstrates that this relationship becomes less accurate as wavelength increases.
+It also shows that if you want to find the redshift of a galaxy given its magnitude, you should use the infrared wavelength (or higher), since higher wavelengths produce a more linear relationship.